 This booklet contains information about the subjects students may choose to study in Years 9 and 10, in order to satisfy the requirements for the award of the Record of School Achievement (ROSA).
 Students will already have had an opportunity to shape their studies by selecting the language that they study in Year 8.
 In Year 9, students are given more choice to follow their interests.
 Therefore, with more choice comes more decision-making and whilst this can be exciting, some students may also be uncertain about whether the course of study is appropriate.

-Building powerful learners is a key part of our mission as a school and this, of course, continues into Stage 5 where the habits of learning that they have cultivated over the junior years become more important than ever.
-Stretching those 'learning muscles' of resilience, resourcefulness, reflectiveness and reciprocity should take centre stage, whilst restoration, our place in and response to God's grand design, provides the foundation and motivation.
+Building powerful learners is a key part of our mission as a school and this, of course, continues into Stage 5 where the habits of learning that they have cultivated over the last